godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 This makes Godot an extremely powerful engine that gives developers a lot of flexibility, but...

-It also assumes that the user is knowledgable enough about Godot and all its inner workings in order to take advantage of it.
+It also assumes that the user is knowledgeable enough about Godot and all its inner workings in order to take advantage of it.
 To clarify, none of these systems are too technically complex and this is part of what makes Godot appealing and accessible, but it _still_ requires a certain level of technical and engine knowledge.

 In contrast, engines like Unreal have entirely dedicated and isolated interfaces for each of these tasks (materials, cinematic timeline, VFX, animation, etc.).